-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 The Middle East

 The Clans' former homeland holds very few members of the Baali.
-Some

-infiltrators within the Assamites make this area their home, and there are
+infiltrators within the Assamites make this area their home, and

-persistent rumors amongst the clan hold that an elder sleeps in torpor
+persistent rumors amongst the clan hold that an elder sleeps in

 under the ruins of Megido (Armageddon).